MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/remote-procedure-call-failed-and-did-not-execute-error.md

 This problem occurs when one of the following conditions is true:

 - The server is backlogged and doesn't respond to the TCP ACK or the response message.
-Therefore, the sender abandons the TCP session.
+So, the sender abandons the TCP session.
-- The network is too slow or unreliable to be able to deliver the TCP ACK or the response message.
+- The network is too slow or unreliable.
+It can't deliver the TCP ACK or the response message.

 ## Resolution